Trade Forex Trading

 Jobless Claims

-Jobless Claims - A weekly compilation of the number of individuals who filed for unemployment insurance for the first time.
-This fundamental indicator, and more importantly, its four-week moving average, portrays the employment situation in the labor market.
+Jobless Claims - A weekly compilation of the number of individuals who signed up & filed for unemployment insurance for the first time.
+This fundamental technical indicator, & more importantly, its four-week moving average, portrays the employment situation in the labor market.

-Jobless claims are an easy way to gauge the strength of the job market.
-The fewer people filling for unemployment benefits, the more the people having jobs, and that tells investors a great deal about the economy.
+Jobless claims are an easy way to rate the momentum of the job market.
+The fewer people filling for unemployment benefits, the more the people having jobs, & that tells investors a great deal about the economic environment.

 Nearly every job comes with an income which gives a household spending power.
-Spending greases the wheels of the economy and keeps it growing, so the stronger the job hiring, the healthier the economy.
+Spending greases the wheels of the economy and keeps it growing, so the stronger the job hiring, the healthier the economic environment.

-By tracking the number of jobless claims, investors can gain an insight of how the job market is performing.
-If wage inflation threatens, it’s a good bet that interest rates will rise, bond and stock prices will fall, and the only investors who will be in a good mood will be those ones that tracked jobless claims and adjusted their portfolios to anticipate these events.
+By tracking the number of the jobless claims, traders can gain an insight and idea of how the job market is doing.
+If wage inflation threatens, there is a good chance that the interest rates will rise, bond & stock prices will fall, and the only traders/investors that will be in a happy mood will be the ones that tracked the jobless claims & adjusted their portfolios to anticipate these events.
 The lower the number of unemployment claims, the stronger the job hiring is, and vice versa.

 • Importance: !!!

-• Release Time: Third or fourth week of the month at 8:30 EST for the prior quarter
+• News Data Report Announcement Time: Third or fourth week of the month at 8:30 EST for the prior quarter

-Gross Domestic Product (GDP) is the broadest measure of economic activity.
-Annualized quarterly percent changes in GDP reflect the growth rate of total economic output.
-The figures can be quite volatile from quarter to quarter.
-Inventory and net export swings in particular can produce significant volatility in GDP.
-The final sales figure, which excludes inventories, can sometimes be helpful in identifying underlying growth trends as inventories represent unsold goods, and a large inventory increase will boost GDP but might be indicative of weakness rather than strength.
+Gross Domestic Product - GDP is the broadest measure of the economic activity.
+Annualized quarterly % changes in the GDP reflect the growth rate of total economic output.
+The figures can be quite volatile from one quarter to next quarter.
+Inventory & net export swings in particular can produce significant and major volatility in GDP.
+The final sales figure, which excludes inventories, sometimes can be helpful and useful in identifying under-lying growth trends as inventories represent unsold goods and products, and a large inventory increase will boost GDP but may be indicative of weakness rather than momentum.
 The broad components of GDP are: consumption, investment, net exports, government purchases, and inventories.
-Consumption is by far the largest component, totaling two thirds of the GDP.
+Consumption is by far the biggest component, totaling two thirds of the GDP.

 Retail Sales report